You have no items in your shopping cart.

 These bobbins were well used with a rich patina and show scoring on the bobbin barrels caused by knives cutting off the leftover yarn.....a sign of an authentic vintage bobbin!

-Perfect to holding your small Needlework Projects.....both Embroidery and Quilting.
+Perfect to display your small Needlework Projects.....both Embroidery and Quilting.